 Here is a list of all the formats that are compatible with Qemu-img

 Now let’s see how this application comes in handy for use in forensics.

-In a situation where a virtual disk is part of the acquisition and further dedicated analysis is required, the virtual disc can be converted into .raw format.
+In a situation where a virtual disk is part of the acquisition and further dedicated analysis is required, the virtual disk can be converted into the .raw format.

 Since our goal is to analyze the virtual disk, we are using the image file from Windows 7 installed on VMWare.
 The file in question is in .vmdk format.

 Just a heads up, when you convert a virtual disk file to a .raw file, the size of the converted file can be quite big, so make sure you have enough space.

 Here is our .vmdk file

 For ease of use, we have placed the .vmdk file in a folder named Qmeu on the desktop.
 The terminal is opened from within the folder.

 At the terminal prompt type “qemu-img convert -f vmdk -O raw Windows\ 7.vmdk win7.raw”

 A breakdown of the command that we just gave: